 A quick Google search reveals that Ruth Benedict still looms large in the minds of contemporary anthropologists.
 Benedict (1887-1948) is known for many things—she was a favorite student of anthropology icon Franz Boas, she conducted multidisciplinary work across anthropology, psychology, and social science, and was close friend and confidant of Margaret Mead.
 Mead wrote a marvelous biography of her friend that gives her impressions alongside published and unpublished works by Benedict.
 Biographies continue to appear, including two dual bios of Mead and Benedict.
 Benedict wrote and talked about the paradigm shift in our field that she witnessed in the twentieth century as Boasian humanism gave way to scientific approaches.
 She famously argued that anthropology needed both.

 Benedict has fared pretty well in the internet age.
-Blogger Jason Atrosio, writing at Living Anthropologically, pits Benedict against social geographer Jared Diamond, arguing that Benedict did what Diamond does, only better, more eloquently, with at least as much erudition, more personally, and at least seventy-five years before Diamond.
-Atrosio’s satiric comparison specifically looks at Diamond and Benedict’s take on what traditional societies have to teach the Western world.
+Blogger Jason Antrosio, writing at Living Anthropologically, pits Benedict against social geographer Jared Diamond, arguing that Benedict did what Diamond does, only better, more eloquently, with at least as much erudition, more personally, and at least seventy-five years before Diamond.
+Antrosio’s satiric comparison specifically looks at Diamond and Benedict’s take on what traditional societies have to teach the Western world.
 Likewise, Alex Golub, in his blog Savage Minds, argues that Benedict’s concise prose presages today’s best blog writing.
 Perhaps not surprisingly, some of Benedict’s more pithy insights appear on internet sites dedicated to quotation.
 One of these quotes has gotten a lot of attention recently—here it is:

 “The purpose of anthropology is to make the world safe for human differences”